shuaibiyy/awesome-tf/README.md

 - [tfmigrate](https://github.com/minamijoyo/tfmigrate) - A Terraform state migration tool for GitOps.
 - [tfmigrator](https://github.com/tfmigrator/cli) - Go library and CLI to migrate Terraform Configuration and State
 - [tfprovidercheck](https://github.com/suzuki-shunsuke/tfprovidercheck) - CLI to prevent malicious Terraform Providers from being executed
+- [tfocus](https://github.com/nwiizo/tfocus) - tfocus is a super interactive tool for selecting and executing Terraform plan/apply on specific resources.
+Think of it as an "emergency tool" - not for everyday use.
 - [tfproviderlint](https://github.com/bflad/tfproviderlint) - Terraform Provider Lint Tool.
 - [tfrepl](https://github.com/ysoftwareab/tfrepl) - A Terraform REPL, giving you a full shell experience.
 Readline based.
 No dependencies.
 Save config changes.
 History.
 - [tfreveal](https://github.com/breml/tfreveal) - A Terraform utility to show Terraform plans with all the secret (sensitive) values revealed.